hn82123/spo2/README.md

 cd server

-# if cross-compile to ARM
-# source environment first
+qmake spo2.pro # if cross-compile to ARM, source environment first
-qmake spo2.pro

 make

 ./spo2  # to start server

 #On the client